prof-egg/Robotics-9204-2026/.docs/naming-conventions.md

 # Naming Conventions

 > [!IMPORTANT]
-> _This just contains placeholder text for now, a proper contributing file is on the todo list._
+> _This is just a placeholder and is on the todo._